 When sit-ups and diets just won’t do the trick

 For many moms interested in abdominoplasty, stretch marks aren’t the only problem they want to fix.
-“I’ve had patients tell me that they look at women their age on the beach, and no matter how fit and toned they are, the first thing they see is the little roll of fat hanging over the bikini line,” leading New York City plastic surgeon Dr. Aviva Preminger tell us.
-“And that’s all they can look at, and they’re thinking, ‘this is what other people see when they look at me.'”
+“I’ve had patients tell me that they look at women their age on the beach, and no matter how fit and toned they are, the first thing they see is the little roll of fat hanging over the bikini line,” a leading New York City plastic surgeon Dr. Aviva Preminger tell us.
+“And that’s all they can look at, and they’re thinking, ‘this is what other people see when they look at me.’”

 “You may certainly have a child after having a tummy tuck.
 There is no reason to delay your tummy tuck, particularly if another pregnancy isn’t imminent,” according to Dr. Kavali.
 “I would wait at least until you’re fully healed after your tummy tuck, a minimum of 4-6 months.”